-NHI - (Acronym) National Home Inspector - A stage in the National Certification Program for Home and Property Inspectors.
+NHITM - (Acronym) National Home Inspector - A stage in the National Certification Program for Home and Property Inspectors.
+(Changed to NHI - National Home Inspector [TM] - as of June 2011)

 NCP - (Acronym) National Certification Program - The administrative body process that oversees all aspects of the certification program recognized at the national level.
-In order to become a 'National Home Inspector', an individual must meet the requirements for individuals at this stage as defined in the certification program.
+In order to become a 'National Home InspectorTM', an individual must meet the requirements for individuals at this stage as defined in the certification program.